Concrete Anchor Design for the International Building Code: Part 3

 Designing “Alternative Materials”

-Concrete anchor types whose designs are not addressed in the IBC or its Referenced Standards, or are specifically excluded from the scope of the Referenced Standard (ACI 318-11), may be recognized as Alternative Materials.
-Section 1909 of the 2012 IBC requires that “The strength design of anchors that are not within the scope of Appendix D of ACI 318, shall be in accordance with an approved procedure.”
-Section D.2.2 of ACI 318-11 lists some concrete anchor types that are considered “Alternative Materials” and specifically excludes these anchors from its scope.
-The list of “Alternative Material” anchors provided in this section is not, however, a comprehensive list.
+Concrete anchor types whose designs are not addressed in the IBC or its referenced standards, or are specifically excluded from the scope of the referenced standard (ACI 318-19 Chapter 17), may be recognized as Alternative Materials.
+Section 1901.3 of the 2024 IBC requires anchoring to concrete to be designed in accordance with ACI 318-19 Chapter 17, as supplemented by Section 1905, for anchor types that fall within its scope.

 a.

-• Headed Cast-in Specialty Inserts (such as Simpson Strong-Tie® Blue Banger Hanger®): ICC-ES AC446
+• Headed Cast-in Specialty Inserts: ICC-ES AC446

 • Powder- or Gas-Actuated Fasteners (such as Simpson Strong-Tie® PDPA and GDP): ICC-ES AC70